Skip to main content

 1. Proxy Mode

-Use proxy mode when you want AxonFlow to handle policy evaluation, provider routing, and audit logging in one request.
+Use proxy mode when you want AxonFlow to handle policy enforcement, provider routing, and audit logging in one request.

 curl -X POST http://localhost:8080/api/request \